francescobert97/francescobert97/README.md

 But that’s not all!
 It allows you to catch any Pokémon and organize them into your personal team or send them to your Pokémon Box for future use.
 Seamlessly switch between your active team and stored Pokémon, and dive deep into their individual stats and characteristics at the click of a button.

-- FE Website: React, Redux, Bootstrap, Jest
+- FE Website: React, Redux, Bootstrap, Javascript, Jest

 - APIs : Pokemon API